 - Students arriving in cars are dropped off at the ANCHOR on St. Francis Road.
 Students should not be dropped off in the front parking lot of the school unless raining.
-Please note that the parking lot of the school and St. Francis are ONE WAY as designated by street signs. - Please note that no student should be dropped off prior to 7:15 a.m.
-Students will enter the building upon arrival at school and must report immediately to the following areas.
-(6th grade Cafeteria) (7th grade West side of the Gym), (8th grade East side of the Gym). - Students will sit and remain seated in their designated area until teachers escort them to their homeroom or first period. - The tardy bell rings at 8:10 a.m., students will report to the main office to and follow tardy procedures.
+Please note that the parking lot of the school and St. Francis are ONE WAY as designated by street signs. - Please note that no student should be dropped off before 7:15 a.m.
+Students will enter the building upon arrival at school and must report immediately to the following areas: 6th grade to Cafeteria; 7th grade to gym floor; and 8th grade to gym seating. - Students will sit and remain seated in their designated area until teachers escort them to their homeroom or first period. - The tardy bell rings at 8:00 a.m., students will report to the main office and follow tardy procedures.